 There has never been a better time to invest in the security and comfort of a prepaid funeral plan before prices go up further – but our independent advice is more important than ever.

 Why not contact us today?
 Or ask for our brief Guide.

 Ask for details of our Best Price Guarantee and (up to) £595 bonus package which is available as a free extra with many plans (but not all).

 Why the Prepaid Funeral Review?

-There are lots of varying features on which to choose a prepaid funeral plan.
-Some plans have a tremendous sales pitch and massive disadvantages, others have modest extras which can make all the difference in your precise circumstances – but be pointless to another person.
+There are lots of varying features on which to choose prepaid funeral plans.
+Some plans have a tremendous sales pitch and massive disadvantages, others have modest which can make all the difference in your precise circumstances – but be pointless to another person.
 It is about in-depth knowledge and finding out what you need.
-The Prepaid Funeral Review will help you decide which of these issues matter most to you so that you can make an informed choice and make the right choice of plan for you unique circumstances.
+The Prepaid Funeral Review team will help you decide which of these issues matter most to you so that you can make an informed choice and make the right choice of plan for your unique circumstances.
 Too many people buy from the first leaflet they come across, or send off for lots of brochures (and then get totally confused!)
-The Prepaid Funeral Review even offers a personal advice service if you don’t have the time to study the site in detail.
+The Prepaid Funeral Review even offers a personal advice service if you don’t have the time and expertise to study each plan in detail.

-Rather than the first funeral plan you come across, which may not be the most right one for YOU, why not let us guide you through the maze?
+Rather than the first funeral plan you come across, which may not be the most right one for YOU, why not let us guide you through the maze of funeral plans?

 Prepaid Funeral Plans Reviewed.
 Funeral Plan Reviews.